Vessel Delivery & Handover Services

 • Outstanding defect list review

-• Coordination with master, chief engineer and buyer’s team
+• Master, chief engineer and buyer’s team follow-up

 4. Crew Change and Operational Readiness